-Lakeland College advising is a collaborative process between students and faculty members based on the belief that each individual is capable of lifelong success.
+Lakeland University advising is a collaborative process between students and faculty members based on the belief that each individual is capable of lifelong success.

 Faculty advisors guide the development of students as they discover, clarify and work toward their educational and life goals.
 Academic advisors not only answer questions about campus resources, majors and course selection, but also assist in the development of strategies to help each student accomplish both short and long-term objectives.

 The mission of the Hayssen Academic Resource Center (HARC) is to address the academic support needs of the students, faculty, and staff of Lakeland University by providing information, skills training, and support in the areas of learning skills, critical thinking, information access, and assessment of students and their skills and competencies.

 Our goal is to ensure the academic success of all Lakeland University students.

 - We help students who are underprepared for the demands of a 4-year college experience to become prepared to meet those demands.